Inboxen/Inboxen/README.md

 For example, `129-pin-inboxes` was the branch used for implementing the [pin inbox feature](https://github.com/Inboxen/Inboxen/issues/129)

-Finish branches are then merged into `master`. `master` is merged into `deploy` at release time.
+Finished branches are then merged into `master`.
 If there is someone available to review your branch, your branch should be reviewed and merged by them.

-Commits on `deploy` **must** be signed with a GPG key.
-This is important for the future.
+Remember to add a note to CHANGELOG.md when merging!

+#### Hotfix branches

+Hotfixes should be branched from the latest deploy tag, and then be tagged themselves as a normal deployment before being merged back into `master`.

 ### Commit messages